wp-plugins/wpsync/readme.txt

 2. This is the second screen shot

 == Changelog ==

+= 1.0.7 =
+* Fix the trim bug in the list of custom values to update

 = 1.0.6 =
 * Major upgrade to support new Google Docs API